BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the Tyrogue puzzle answer</a>
 </div>

-Use the Light Shard (or wait till we catch a few Pokemon) and head out.
+Use the Light Shard (or wait till we catch a few Pokémon) and head out.

 **Citae Astrae Top**